MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Rectangle Block

-Rectangle Block finds the X and Y co-ordinates of the centre of a rectangular block (the work-piece itself, or a rectangular protruding feature) by moving outside of the block from an operator-chosen approximate centre-point, descending to a probing depth and then probing twice along each surface of the block, at the clearance distance inwards and outside of each expected corner.
+Rectangle Block finds the X and Y coordinates of the centre of a rectangular block (the work-piece itself, or a rectangular protruding feature) by moving outside of the block from an operator-chosen approximate centre-point, descending to a probing depth and then probing twice along each surface of the block, at the clearance distance inwards and outside of each expected corner.

 The probe will be lifted back to the starting Z height after the first X surface has been probed, allowing it to move across the block to the second surface.
-The probe will stay at the probe height to move across to the first Y surface, and then will return to the starting Z height to move to the second Y surface.
+The probe will stay at the probe height to move across to the first Y surface and then return to the starting Z height to move to the second Y surface.
 After the probing cycle is complete, the probe will be lifted back to the starting Z height and moved above the centre of the block.

 You will be asked to enter the following information:

-* **Width of Block** - The approximate width of the block, measured along the X axis.
-The surfaces along the X axis would be facing directly towards or away from you if you were standing at the front of the machine.
+* **Width of Block** - The approximate width of the block, measured along the X-axis.
+The surfaces along the X-axis would be facing directly towards or away from you if you were standing at the front of the machine.
-* **Length of Block** - The approximate length of the block, measured along the Y axis.
-The surfaces along the Y axis would be to the left and right of you, if you were standing at the front of the machine.
+* **Length of Block** - The approximate length of the block, measured along the Y-axis.
+The surfaces along the Y-axis would be to the left and right of you if you were standing at the front of the machine.
 * **Clearance** - The distance inwards from each corner and outside of each surface that will be used to calculate our starting points to probe.
-For example, when probing near the front left corner on the X axis, our starting point would be the approximate location of the corner in X and Y (based on the operator-chosen approximate centre-point of the block, width and length) plus the clearance distance in Y, and minus the clearance distance in X (i.e. outside the surface and inwards from the expected corner position).
+For example, when probing near the front left corner on the X-axis, our starting point would be the approximate location of the corner in X and Y (based on the operator-chosen approximate centre-point of the block, width and length) plus the clearance distance in Y, and minus the clearance distance in X (i.e. outside the surface and inwards from the expected corner position).
-* **Overtravel** - The distance 'past' each expected surface to set the probe target location, which accounts for any inaccuracy in the operator-chosen centre-point of the block, or rotation of the block itself.
+* **Overtravel** - The distance 'past' each expected surface to set the probe-target location, which accounts for any inaccuracy in the operator-chosen centre-point of the block, or rotation of the block itself.
 * **Approximate Centre-Point** - You will be prompted to jog the probe or datum tool over the approximate centre-point of the block.
 * **Probe Depth** - The depth from the operator-chosen centre-point to descend to, before probing the inner surfaces of the block.

-Rectangle block sets a WCS origin in X and Y axes to the centre of the block (protruding feature or a rectangular work-piece itself).
-This probing cycle is additionally useful for measurement, as it can be used to calibrate touch probes or accurately measure the dimensions of a work-piece, as well as identifying its rotation from the machine axes.
+Rectangle block sets a WCS origin in X and Y axes to the centre of the block (protruding feature or a rectangular workpiece itself).
+This probing cycle is also handy for dimensional and rotational measurements and can be used to calibrate touch probes.

 ```mermaid
 flowchart TB